facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/howtos/fetch-user-data.md

 Build and run the project to make sure it runs without errors.
 Tap the _Login_ button to log in with Facebook.

-During the authentication step, you should see a dialog asking for the permissions you requested.
-Once authenticated, you should see the sample set of user data.
+Once authenticated, you should see the sample set of user data you saw in the preview step.

 ---